Juventud Guerrera: Filthy Animals (1999–2000)

 Later on, Guerrera became an announcer on Thunder in order to remain on-screen while rehabilitating an injury.
 On November 29, 1999, Guerrera defeated Jushin Thunder Liger to win the IWGP Junior Heavyweight Championship on Nitro.
 The next week, he would lose the title back to Liger, as Psicosis substituted for Guerrera due to injury (in reality, Guerrera and Jerry Flynn were arrested for DUI, thus no-showed).
 After his injury healed, he joined former rival Rey Mysterio Jr., Konnan, Billy Kidman, and others to form The Filthy Animals.
 During the group's run, Guerrera and Mysterio Jr. became the World Tag Team Champions.

+In March 2000, during a Thunder taping in Fairfax, Virginia, he and Psychosis ran over Brad Armstrong backstage, severely injuring Armstrong's knee.
+Psychosis was immediately released after Uncensored, while Guerrera was spared.

 Guerrera appeared as himself in the 2000 film Ready to Rumble.

 In October 2000, during a WCW tour of Australia, Guerrera was arrested at the hotel in which the wrestlers were staying, after an incident in which he was discovered naked and screaming in a hallway, and then attacking police officers who had arrived to detain him.
 According to the 2004 book The Death of WCW, Guerrera was reportedly under the influence of PCP at the time.
 Guerrera was expelled from the remainder of the tour and later released by WCW, and was ordered to pay nearly $1,800 in fines.
-WCW closed down in 5 months later after the final episode of Monday Nitro on March 26, 2001.
+WCW closed down 5 months later after the final episode of Monday Nitro on March 26, 2001.